dimitriosxmi/dimitriosxmi/README.md

     Even tho I've grown up being primarily interested in playing and developing video games, I've come to realise along my path through <a href="#------game-development-----">game development</a>, that I am actually deeply enjoying all sorts of sub niches when it comes to any sort of software development, whether that's Game-, Web-, App-, Software-, or any other type of development in the niche.
    </p>
   <p>
-    In January/ February 2022 while job hunting for some job to just have as an income on the side while I'm focusing on game development during my free time, I've stumbled upon a Job offer as entry level Full-Stack developer thanks to a friend.
+    In January/ February 2022 while job hunting for an income on the side while I'm focusing on game development during my free time, I've stumbled upon a Job offer as entry level Full Stack developer thanks to a friend.
   </p>
   <p>
     I liked the idea of getting a corporate job in tech to get the insights of how things are functioning on the corporate internal level of the tech industry and decided to take that offer.
   </p>
   <p>
     The work was really nice, I focused most of my work time and free time on getting a lot of knowledge and skills build up through the codebases I was working with there, and using documentations and video courses on platforms like Udemy.
-I learned a lot about Angular, RxJS, Google Firebase and Git during my work there.
+I learned a lot about Angular, RxJS, Google Firebase, Git, Jira & Confluence and few other tools during my work there.
   </p>
   <p>
     I was officially employed from March 2022 until  February 2023, My contract wasn't extended after the initial 1yr contract due to a new company buying the one I a had a contract with, and laying off over 80% of the office staff.